Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 Why NEM 3.0 Makes Home Charging Strategy Critical

 Under NEM 3.0 (Net Billing), the utility pays you wholesale rates (~$0.04–0.08/kWh) for electricity you export — not retail rates.
-That's a 10x difference in value.
-The highest-value solar electricity is the power you never export.
+That's a 10× difference.
+The highest-value solar electricity is power you never export.
+Your EV is the perfect use for that excess solar.

-- 1Charge during the day when your solar is producing
+• 1Charge during the day when your solar is producing — direct self-consumption

 Want to See the Real Numbers for Your Home?

 Every household is different.
 Your roof, your utility, your EV, your bill — they all factor into what solar actually saves you.
-We cover PG&E, SMUD, Pioneer Community Energy, and SCE territories across California.
+We serve PG&E, SMUD, Pioneer Community Energy, and SCE territories across Northern and Central California.

 Get Your Free Solar + EV Estimate →

-A standard 120V outlet (Level 1) adds about 3–5 miles of range per hour.
+A standard 120V outlet adds 3–5 miles of range per hour.
 Level 2 (240V) adds 20–40 miles per hour and charges most EVs overnight.
-A smart Level 2 charger lets you schedule charging during off-peak hours automatically — saving $80–$100/month vs. unscheduled peak charging.
+A smart Level 2 charger lets you schedule charging to hit off-peak rates automatically — saving $80–$100/month vs. unscheduled peak charging.

 ChargePoint Home Flex